Crotalus cerastes: Reproduction

-Females produce up to 18 young, with an average of about 10 per litter.
+An adult female Crotalus cerastes may produce up to 18 young, with an average of about 10 per litter.
 Like most other viperids, the young are born enveloped in thin embryonic membranes, from which they emerge shortly after being expelled from the mother.
 The young stay with their mother in a burrow for 7–10 days, shed for the first time, then leave their natal burrow.
 During this time, the mother is thought to guard and protect them from predators.

-Sidewinders mature at 2–3 years of age, are capable of reproducing annually, and give birth to live young.
+Both sexes of the sidewinder mature at 2–3 years of age, are capable of reproducing annually, and give birth to live young.
 Some females skip reproductive opportunities.
 Some might even skip two years if the food supply is scarce.
 Sidewinders mate in April through May and sometimes in fall.
 When the male and female mate, the male snake crawls along the female's back, rubbing her with his chin to stimulate or arouse her.
 The male then will wrap his tail around her tail, and then will try to bring their cloacae together.
 The cloaca is the posterior body opening through which snakes both excrete waste and reproduce.
 If the female wants to mate, she lifts her tail and allows him to mate with her.
 The snakes can mate for several hours, and if one of the snakes decides to move, the other is dragged along.
 Females might mate with several males in a season.
 Females give birth to five to 18 young in late summer to early fall.
-The young are born 6-8 inches long.
+The young are born 6–8 inches long.
 The birth takes only 2–3 hours altogether.
 Within a few minutes of being born, the newborn sidewinder escapes from a thin, transparent membrane.
 The young stay at their natal burrow for 7–10 days until they shed, and then they disappear and have no future contact with their mother or their littermates.
 While the density of sidewinders can be up to one individual per hectare, they rarely encounter each other except during mating season.

-Sidewinders have an extraordinarily accelerated lifecycle, with natural life expectancies of females of about 5 years.
+The sidewinder has an extraordinarily accelerated lifecycle, with natural life expectancies of females of about 5 years.
 Males may live quite a bit longer (maximum known natural lifespan of 13 years).
 Sidewinders can live more than 20 years when well fed in captivity (even females).
 Thus, energetics apparently factor heavily into natural female mortality, whereas predation might be the primary pressure on males.
 In the wild, females often die of exhaustion after giving birth, but the lives of sidewinders are also cut short by predation, diseases, and vehicle encounters.